Chipdelmal/Chipdelmal.github.io/_artsci/2018-06-01-MLStyleTimelapse.md

 # Development

+## Step 1: Scrape frames

-The idea is similar to the one described in the [Machine-Learning Pop Art](https://chipdelmal.github.io/blog/posts/mlstylepop) post.
+The idea is similar to the one described in the [Machine-Learning Pop Art](./2019-01-15-MLStylePop.html) post.
 The only difference here, is that we apply the same style-transfer to the individual frames of a video.
 To do this, we begin with a video clip, and we save the frames to images:

 {% highlight bash %}
 ffmpeg -i videoClip.mp4 frame%04d.png -hide_banner
 {% endhighlight %}

+## Step 2: Apply styling

 Once the frames are exported, we define a function to do the processing of the frames: